mrschue/lobot/README.md

 ```
 AWS Management Console -> IAM -> Users -> %YOURNAME% -> Security credentials
 ```
 You might want to make your old key inactive.
+Also, make sure that your IAM-user has appropriate access rights to EC2.

 Once you have it, execute the following instruction in a terminal and follow the instructions:
 ```